Hepatitis B in Bali: Prevention & Treatment

 Jaundice

-A key indicator of liver dysfunction, jaundice causes the skin and eyes to turn yellow due to an excess of bilirubin in the blood.
+Jaundice is a key sign of liver dysfunction associated with Hepatitis B. It causes the skin and the whites of the eyes to turn yellow due to a buildup of bilirubin in the bloodstream.

 Nausea and Vomiting